jpb2022/GEOSPATIAL-TEMPORAL-VISUALIZATION-OF-GROUND-WATER-DATA-ON-MAP-OF-INDIA/README.md

 # GEOSPATIAL--TEMPORAL-VISUALIZATION-OF-GROUND-WATER-DATA-ON-MAP-OF-INDIA

+About Dataset:
+water sample data collected across India from 2010 to 2018 by a government organization.
+It contains two main types of information.
+The first type includes geographical details such as site ID, state name, latitude and longitude values, district name, and block name.
+The second type encompasses water quality parameters, listing values for Total Dissolved Solids (TDS), sulphate, calcium, arsenic, fluoride, iron, and 17 other chemical components.
+This extensive dataset serves as a crucial resource for analyzing the water quality across different regions of India over the specified period, providing valuable insights for environmental monitoring and public health initiatives.

 Objective
 ➢ Visualize groundwater data on the map of India indicating water quality by region.
 ➢ Ascertain if the physicochemical parameters fall within the prescribed range for drinking water standards according to BIS/WHO.